antidianuj/faulty_honey_encryption/README.md

 # faulty_honey_encryption
-This reppository is intended to indicate a possible vulnerability in honey encryption methodology
+This repository is intended to indicate a possible vulnerability in honey encryption methodology

 The honey encryption methodology is implemented in "encrypt.py", which is taken from repository: https://github.com/torjusbr/bip39-honey-encryption.